-The sky is the limit when playing this diy ring toss carnival game.
-For older children, draw a an imaginary line that players need to stay behind.
+The sky is the limit when playing this DIY ring toss carnival game.
+For older children, draw an imaginary line that players need to stay behind.
 Toss each ring one by one to see who can get the most ringers.

 For younger children, encourage then to toss the ring toward the pole but don’t be afraid to let them roam as they play.

 Related post: List of Indoor Activities for Kids